 Before you upload any images to Internet websites or send them to others via email, it is advisable that you first run them through a metadata (a.k.a., EXIF data) filtering application such as AnalogExif or ExifTool for Macs or Windows users.
 Otherwise, unless the website you’re uploading those images to auto-removes the metadata, you stand a chance of having geolocation data, the date/time the photo was taken, the type of camera used, among other data being recovered from your images.
 If you are still using social media, then you could also run the risk of someone being able to cyberstalk you to your home address from photos you posted to social media.

 Using YubiKey Two-Factor Authentication

-In Part 2 of this series, I briefly mentioned two-factor authentication (a.k.a., “2FA”), and in a nutshell it is a much better Identity and Access Management (IAM) control mechanism than merely using passwords alone.
-Implementing 2FA or even multi-factor authentication (MFA) make it much harder for an attacker to take over your account if they can break or otherwise compromise your login ID and password.
+In Part 2 of this series, I briefly mentioned two-factor authentication (a.k.a., “2FA”), and in a nutshell, it is a much better Identity and Access Management (IAM) control mechanism than merely using passwords alone.
+Implementing 2FA or even multi-factor authentication (MFA) makes it much harder for an attacker to take over your account if they can break or otherwise compromise your login ID and password.
 Most people use their cell phone as the second factor of authentication, but it can also be an email, RSA token random PIN, the least secure means which is a Short Message Service (SMS) text message PIN.
 2FA can be accomplished in several different ways.
 Possible second or third factors of authentication include: